2016 IIHF Women's World Championship

 The 2016 IIHF Women's World Championship was the 17th such event organized by the International Ice Hockey Federation.
 The tournament was played in Kamloops, Canada, from 28 March to 4 April 2016.
 Venues included the Sandman Centre, and the McArthur Island Sport and Event Centre.

-Two-time defending champions, the United States, defeated Canada in the gold medal game 1–0 in overtime, securing their third consecutive and seventh title overall.
+Two-time defending champions, the United States, securing their third consecutive and seventh title overall, after defeated Canada in the gold medal game 1–0 in overtime.
 Russia won the bronze medal by defeating Finland in a shootout.